Mathematica Internet Connectivity

 checkbox can be turned off to prevent Mathematica

 from even attempting to use the internet.
-You will not be able to get load-on-demand updates to documentation, and some data collections functions will not operate.
+You will not be able to get load-on-demand updates to documentation, and some data collection functions will not operate.

 The Test Internet Connectivity

 button is useful to see if Mathematica

 is properly configured for internet use.
 After clicking the button, you should see a dialog within a few seconds (perhaps slightly longer if it fails) reporting success or failure.
 If the test succeeds, then Mathematica

 's internet functionality should work properly.
 If it fails, consult "Troubleshooting Connectivity Problems

 section allows you to specify a proxy server if necessary.
 In many cases, Mathematica

 is able to inherit the proxy settings configured globally for your system or browser.
 This is the default setting, and most users will leave it as is.
 If you know that you do not need to go through a proxy server to access the internet, you can click the Direct connection to the Internet

 checkbox.
 You can also manually configure proxy settings if necessary.
 Contact your system administrator for the values to use.
 Most users will only need to set the HTTP proxy.

 The Automatically check for documentation updates